-(Reference: Special Educational Needs and Disability [SEND] Policy 2021)
+(Reference: Special Educational Needs and Disability [SEND] Policy 2022)

-As of September 2021, we had 31 children or young people receiving some form of SEN Support, three of whom have an Education, Health and Care Plan (EHCP).
+As of September 2022, we had 23 children or young people receiving some form of SEN Support, one of whom has an Education, Health and Care Plan (EHCP).

 We have internal processes for monitoring quality of provision and assessment of need.

+These include:

-These include identifying children not making adequate progress through professional conversations; whole school termly pupil progress meetings to discuss all children; regular monitoring of interventions and their delivery; training for delivery of specific interventions (either in-house or externally led); liaison with external agencies to review progress towards targets (e.g. Speech and Language therapy); an allocated slot on the weekly staff meeting agenda to discuss any concerns and / or share ideas and support colleagues.
+- Identifying children not making adequate progress through professional conversations. - Whole school termly pupil progress meetings to discuss all children. - Regular monitoring of interventions and their delivery. - Training for delivery of specific interventions (either in-house or externally led). - Liaison with external agencies to review progress towards targets (e.g. Speech and Language therapy). - An allocated slot on the weekly staff meeting agenda to discuss any concerns and / or share ideas and support colleagues.